gravemalte/Platypurse/lib/Platypurse/README.md

 # Platypurse library
-## Contains the base lib components
+## Contains the base framework and helper methods